🌱

 Storage Management

-NEAR uses storage staking which means that a contract account must have sufficient balance to cover all storage added over time.
+NEAR uses which means that a contract account must have sufficient balance to cover all storage added over time.
 This standard provides a uniform way to pass storage costs onto users.
 It allows accounts and contracts to:

 1. Check an account's storage balance.